MichaelCurrin/dotfiles/README.md

 [.gitignore.sh](/.gitignore.sh)     | Global git ignore file stored as `~/.gitignore`.
 A user-wide git ignore file which will be known to git if added to to the gitconfig as `core.excludesfile`.

+## Contributing

+Contributions are welcome - add a Pull Request.

 ## License

 Released under [MIT](/LICENSE).

 Please keep the license in the repo if your fork or copy a significant portion to your repo.

-Contributions are welcome - add Pull Request.